allen-garvey/h-news/README.md

 ##Getting Started

-* Download or clone the project and cd into the project directory
+* Download or clone the project and `cd` into the project directory
 * Type `npm install` to install the dependencies
 * If you do not have Gulp installed type `npm install gulp -g` or `sudo npm install gulp -g` to install Gulp
+* Type `npm run setup` to set up the project for the first time
+* Edit the current environment in `inc/environment.php` as necessary
-* Type `gulp build` to build the project
+* Type `gulp build` to build the project thereafter

 ##License